jwdotpark/2021_fall/practical_ds_a/data_structures.md

 source: [JS Algorithms and Data Structures Masterclass](https://www.udemy.com/course/js-algorithms-and-data-structures-masterclass/)

-- almost identical to singly linked list, except every node has another pointer to the previous node.
+- Almost identical to singly linked list, except every node has extra pointer to the previous node.
 - Comparing to singly linked list, it takes more space(memory) but more flexible.

 ##### Doubly Linked List Constructor